 All we ask is that you celebrate poetry, and use the hashtag #nationalpoetryday to let us know about it.
 Below are some suggestions and links to help you get started.

 Read a poem

 We have of a selection of poems on the National Poetry Day 2018 theme of “change” to get you inspired.

 And don’t forget, tell us what you’re reading and enjoying by using the hashtag #NationalPoetryDay

 Write a poem

-National Poetry Day’s resident poet and artist Sophie Herxheimer has come up with a great activity to inspire a poem about Freedom.
+National Poetry Day’s resident poet and artist Sophie Herxheimer has come up with a great activity to inspire a poem.
 It uses some very odd rules – invented by mathematicians and poets together.
 An Oulipo poem works with anyone, of any age.

 Share a poem